CelestialBoon/celestialboon.github.io/docs/media/2021-06-21-cutie-marks.md

 The human reality is that our life in a society requires that the society itself has to reciprocate us; it has to validate our struggles and achievements, something that is distant from most people's priorities, leaving most bereft of a tight-knit community that can provide a nurturing space for meaningful growth.

 It is to note, then, that in Equestria cutie marks do away entirely with the necessity for an initiatory experience to be explicitly validated by the community; a cutie mark is not an ambiguous event, nor something that someone can contrast or refute.
 It's just there one day, visible to all.
-The validation is innate in the event, which is publicly, implicitly recognized as THE coming-of-age rite.
+The validation is innate in the event, which is publicly, implicitly recognized as <i>the</i> coming-of-age rite.
 Public recognition of one's achievements and adulthood is inbuilt in the social structure, which is naturally organized around cutie marks as a concept.
-Nonetheless, it is also true that such a coming of age is also, in some cases, explicitly celebrated by the community for good measure, like with the cute-ceañera in S1E12.
+Nonetheless, it is also true that such a coming of age is also, in some cases, explicitly celebrated by the community for good measure, like with the cute-ceañera in S1E12, "Call of the Cutie".

 <hr>

 There is, however, a second side to the cutie mark phenomenon.
-A pony who gets theirs does not just become AN adult; instead, they effectively come into a mature version of themselves.
+A pony who gets theirs does not just become <i>an</i> adult; instead, they effectively come into a mature version of themselves.
 They grow into something closer to their true self.
 There is an important, individualized Something that was latent in themselves (their special talent), and with the appearance of the cutie mark, the pony gains the self-awareness and confidence necessary to bring their own, personal talent to the world.

 A pony's special talent often sends many premonitory signs in a foal's life, such as predilections, particular attitudes, or just special interests.
 Arguably, it is something that accompanies them from birth (if not before), if the mildly-oracular naming practices for newfoals are anything to go by.